 When it gets cold outside, especially when it drops in temperature fast, it may take time before the heating system adapts.
 A cold radiator does not have to mean that there is something wrong, it is the temperature in the room that is important.
 Here you will find some tips and advice if you think it’s cold in your apartment;

-• Are there furniture, such as a couch or bed, close to the element that can prevent the heat from the element from spreading?
+• Are there furniture, such as a couch or bed, close to the radiator that can prevent the heat from the element from spreading?
 If so, move the furniture so that they stand a few decimeters away from the radiator.

 • Do thick curtains cover the thermostat?
-This may trap the heat and cause the thermostat to feel higher temperature than the room has and the element may therefore strike.
+This may trap the heat and cause the thermostat to feel higher temperature than the room has and the radiator may therefore strike.

 • Are the window ventilators closed?
 Open them!
 The air quality will be better.
 If you close the window ventilators, the air will enter the home anyway; through mailboxes, windows and doors.
 It can also lead to other things entering the room, like cooking fumes and cigarette smoke, etc.

 • Finally, turn the thermostat knob back and forth at least ten times.
 Why?
 Well, because the valve may be stuck in a closed position during the summer and turning it arouns might set it in the fully open position.

-Keep in mind that all elements don’t need to be hot.
-Sometimes, for example, one of two elements is running to achieve a temperature of 20 degrees celcius.
-The same applies if the element is just lukewarm.
+Keep in mind that all radiators do not need to be hot.
+Sometimes, for example, one of two radiators is running to achieve a temperature of 20 degrees celcius.
+The same applies if the radiator is just lukewarm.
 It may be enough for the temperature to reach 20 degrees celcius.
 Therefore, it is always important that you check what temperature you have in the middle of the room.
 If you need to measure your indoor temperature, you can pick up a thermometer at our office in Vallastaden.